elementa-style-guide/elementa/README.md

 ### Metadata

-Use a metadata block at the beginning of the `<script>` section of your component, to define to which `parent` the Element belongs, which `slug` to use for the URL and which `title` to use in the navigation.
+Use a metadata block at the beginning of the JavaScript section of your component, to define to which `parent` the Element belongs, which `slug` to use for the URL and which `title` to use in the navigation.
 You must provide all three properties.

 ```js
 // Default